 If you like the sound of this, you can jump on a train from London and within 90 minutes be down on the South Coast in Hastings.

-If you need some more ideas on what to do, which you probably will check out Wanderlust Chloe’s blog posts below as she’s been twice, the photo is also from one of her trips: The Alternative Guide to Hastings & A Day Trip to Hastings from London.
+If you need some more ideas on what to do, which you probably will check out Wanderlust Chloe’s blog posts below as she’s been twice, the photo is also from her trip: A Day Trip to Hastings from London.

 Looking at a map you may think Stratford-Upon-Avon (not to get confused with Stratford in East London) is a bit too far out of London for a day trip but it’s just 2 hours on the train followed by a short bus ride from the train station into the town centre.